alberto-lopov/bachelor-thesis/readme.md

 1. Build and run a docker container as specified on the dockerfile.
 This docker will contain a ArandoDB

-2. Install specified python libraries
+2. Install specified python libraries:
-Current libraries installed:
 - python-arango
 - python-dotenv
 - sciPy